tiarno/reachtim/content/articles/bottle.md

     http://example01/service/people

 that url is routed from Apache to the Bottle `wsgi` script and on to the `people.app` Bottle application and finally to the `/people` route.
-That route, in turn, invokes the `people` function, which retrieves all the MongoDB documents in the `people` database and returns them in the response under a key named `results`.
-Then the template view `people` takes that JSON data and renders it as the response.
+That route, in turn, invokes the `people` function, which retrieves all the MongoDB documents in the `people` database.
+The JSON data is returned in the response under the key named `results` and rendered by the `people` template.

 When a request comes in with this url:

     http://example01/service/people/Sam

 If the request is a `GET`, the document with `name` = `Sam` is retrieved, the `_id` is converted to a string instead of an object (it is saved as an ObjectId in the MongoDB database).
-The JSON data is is returned in the response under the key named `results` and rendered by the `person` template.
+The JSON data is returned in the response under the key named `results` and rendered by the `person` template.

 If the request is a `POST`, the data is read from the request form, the `_id` is turned back into an `ObjectId` and the document is saved to the database.